OpenGene/fastp/README.md

       --adapter_sequence_r2            the adapter for read2 (PE data only).
 This is used if R1/R2 are found not overlapped.
 If not specified, it will be the same as <adapter_sequence> (string [=])
       --adapter_fasta                  specify a FASTA file to trim both read1 and read2 (if PE) by all the sequences in this FASTA file (string [=])
       --detect_adapter_for_pe          enable adapter detection for PE data to get ultra-clean data.
 It takes more time to find just a little bit more adapters.
+      --allow_gap_overlap_trimming     allow up to one gap when trim adapters by overlap analysis for PE data.
+By default no gap is allowed.

   # global trimming options
   -f, --trim_front1                    trimming how many bases in front for read1, default is 0 (int [=0])